doctorluk/ulx-karma-betting/README.md

 Usage of the MySQL capability of this plugin enables webhosts e.g. to implement the Bet-King into their MOTD to provide their players with additional imaginary fame.

 ### COMMAND LIST
+**!bet** - Opens up a small window in which you can select the team and the amount of karma you want to bet.

 **!bet \<team> \<amount>** - Places a bet on \<team> with \<amount>
 - _**team**_ → Either "innocent", "inno" or "i" for the INNOCENT team, or "traitor" or "t" for the TRAITOR team
 - _**amount**_ → An amount between karmabet_min_karma and karmabet_max_karma or "all" (amount = karmabet_allin_karma)